istio/istio/security/README.md

 Istio v0.2 supports services running on both Kubernetes pods and VM/bare-metal machines.
 We use different key provisioning mechanisms for each scenario.

-For services running on Kubernetes pods, the per-cluster Istio CA (Certificate Authority) automates the key & certificate management process.
+For services running on Kubernetes pods, the per-cluster Istio Citadel automates the key & certificate management process.
 It mainly performs four critical operations :

 *   Generate a [SPIFFE](http://spiffe.io/docs/svid) key and certificate pair for each service account